 Our emotions serve as a red flag indicating unmet needs or desires in our lives.
 Use these indicators to consider the desires you’re feeling and seek to either care for those needs or self-soothe in ways that calm your emotions.
 Feeling angry?
 Take some time to exercise to release that pent-up energy.
 Feeling sad?
 Practice good self-care by taking a bath and soaking in the warm water.
 Feeling stressed?
 Give yourself a day off to relax around the house and do something you love.

 As you begin to approach dissociation or emotional attachment differently, you’ll find yourself integrating emotion into your life differently.
 While this process may be painful at first, with time you’ll come to appreciate the richness of your ability to access emotions throughout your life.

 Do you feel disconnected from your feelings?
 Do you often feel as if you’re outside of yourself and observing what’s going on around you?
 Do you have a past history of traumatic memories that lead to your avoidance of situations that cause you to feel the same emotions?
 Know that you are not alone, and there is help for you.
-At Restored Hope, our Novi and Ann Arbor therapy offices offer counseling to address issues of trauma, dissociation, and emotional detachment.
-Give us a call at 734.656.8191 or fill out the form here today to hear more about how we can help.
+At Restored Hope, I offer counseling at my Ann Arbor therapy office to address issues of trauma, dissociation, and emotional detachment.
+Give me a call at 734.656.8191 or fill out the form here today to hear more about how I can help.